CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 User passwords are the easiest way to break into any system.
 After a hacker steals a password, they have access to whatever the user has and can obtain information without raising too much suspicion.
 Therefore, many companies enforce specific user password requirements.

 The default password requirements for Cumulus Linux are strong cryptographic hash (SHA-512).
-No accounts with nullok are in the `/etc/pam.d` file.
+No accounts with nullok exist in the `/etc/pam.d` file.

 Password configurations should be consistent with NIST [password complexity guidelines](https://en.wikipedia.org/wiki/Password_policy#NIST_guidelines), but companies can set their own individual requirements for users.